Darrell Issa, Judicial Watch challenge Newsom's vote-by-mail order

 Judicial Watch filed the suit in a Sacramento district court Thursday on behalf of Issa to block Newsom’s order, which would send absentee ballots to all registered voters, Politico reported.
 Issa is running for former Rep. Duncan Hunter’s seat in the wake of his resignation.

-California is the first state this year to move to an all vote by mail election because of the coronavirus.
+California is the first state this year to move to an all vote-by-mail election because of the coronavirus.
 While Democrats lauded the executive order, Republicans have raised concerns over voter fraud.

 The Republican National Committee said it was weighing its options over Newsom’s order, according to Politico.